Supreme Guide: Making an Online Photography Portfolio in 2023

 Ready to showcase your photography portfolio in a professional and creative way?

-- Lightbox gallery powered by FancyBox, improving how your pictures are displayed
+• Lightbox gallery powered by FancyBox, improving how your pictures are displayed

-- Over 40 image hover effects for engaging your audience
+• Over 40 image hover effects for engaging your audience

-- Free resizing of all photos within the gallery container to get the look you want
+• Free resizing of all photos within the gallery container to get the look you want

-- Image loading effects, to make your gallery more dynamic
+• Image loading effects to make your gallery more dynamic

-- Social sharing to boost brand awareness and attract more leads
+• Social sharing to boost brand awareness and attract more leads

-- Password protection for those times you want to reserve a gallery for invitees only
+• Password protection for those times you want to reserve a gallery for invitees only

-- Speed up extension that helps your images to load as fast as possible
+• Speed up extension that helps your images to load as fast as possible

-- Easy album creation and the option to filter your galleries
+• Easy album creation and the option to filter your galleries

 Sounds good to you?
 If so, hop on over and check out our tutorial on how to add an image gallery to your WordPress site.

-And donât forget, creating an image gallery isnât the only time youâll need a WordPress plugin.
+And don’t forget, creating an image gallery isn’t the only time you’ll need a WordPress plugin.

 Tips for Creating a Photography Portfolio

-Just because youâve created a beautiful photography portfolio website, or a stunning photo gallery to complement your existing site, doesnât mean youâll automatically convert more clients or secure more sales.
+Just because you’ve created a beautiful photography portfolio website or a stunning photo gallery to complement your existing site doesn’t mean you’ll automatically convert more clients or secure more sales.

-Thatâs why weâre here to share with you all the tips you could need to help your photography portfolio do most of the work for you.
+That’s why we’re here to share all the tips you could need to help your photography portfolio do most of the work for you.

 1. The ‘So-What’ Test

-âSo what?
+“So what?
 Why should I care?
-Whatâs in it for me?â
+What’s in it for me?”

-Absolutely everything in your professional photography portfolio must come back to two things:
+Everything in your professional photography portfolio must come back to two things:

-- Your potential clients’ burning problems.
+1. Your potential clients’ burning problems.

-- Your potential clients’ desired goals.
+2. Your potential clients’ desired goals.

-If you take a good hard look at your competition, itâs likely youâll see their photography portfolios talking themselves up.
-Of course, itâs always a good idea to showcase your strongest skills, best work, and quality services.
-After all, your goal is to convince people to buy into what youâre selling.
+If you take a good hard look at your competition, you’ll likely see their photography portfolios talking themselves up.
+Of course, showcasing your strongest skills, best work, and quality services is always a good idea.
+After all, your goal is to convince people to buy into what you’re selling.

-People ultimately donât care how great you are.
-They want to know what youâre going to do for them.
-Thatâs why focusing on the âso whatâ test is so important for beating the competition.
+People ultimately don’t care how great you are.
+They want to know what you will do for them, and focusing on the ‘so what’ test is vital for beating the competition.

-Donât just tell people what you have for sale (whether that be digital prints, physical prints, or photography services).
-Tell people how youâre going to solve their problems and help them reach their goals.
+Don’t just tell people what you have for sale (digital prints, physical prints, or photography services).
+Tell people how you will solve their problems and help them reach their goals.

 2. Be Strategic with the Work You Show

+????
 Sharing all of your work is not a particularly good strategy.

-It’s important to consider your target audience and ensure that your portfolio caters to the needs of your ideal client.
-Itâs also crucial you only share the work you think will attract highly-converting leads.
+Considering your target audience and ensuring your portfolio caters to your ideal client’s needs is essential.
+It would help to share only the work you think will attract highly-converting leads.

 Doing this helps in a few ways:

-- Attracts only those that are in need of what youâre offering.
+• Attracts only those that need what you’re offering.

-- Helps you garner the interest of people youâll enjoy working with.
+• It helps you garner the interest of people you’ll enjoy working with.

-- Weeds out those that never plan to convert.
+• It weeds out those that never plan to convert.

-- Makes sure people interested in your services know exactly what theyâre getting.
+• Makes sure people interested in your services know precisely what they’re getting.

-Itâs better to display a small number of your highest-quality photographs than bombard people with too much fluff.
+It’s better to display a few of your highest-quality photographs than bombard people with too much fluff.
 Keeping the interest of prospective clients and customers is not easy.
-Donât drive them away by giving them too much to look at.
+Don’t drive them away by giving them too much to look at.

 Modula Gallery Plugin